 Emanuel Bowen, A New & Accurate Map of Mexico or New Spain together with California, double page engraved map, London, 1752.

 Estimate $200 to $300.

-But California itself is a sort of island in other, disparate ways, as author and researcher Rebecca Solnit reflects:
+But California itself could be described as a sort of island in other disparate ways, as author Rebecca Solnit reflects:

 “I had long thought that we asked the wrong question of these maps, which are usually discussed as though the most salient point is that they are wrong.
 To me, in other crucial ways they are right, in ways that raise resonant questions about what California is and what islands are.
 [An] island is anything surrounded by difference, which is why we also talk about heat islands or cultural islands, and California—a densely populated landscape of great biological diversity and richness surrounded by ocean, desert and mountains, beyond which lie starker realms—is all kinds of island, or archipelago.”